VolkanSah/kill-the-chocolate-pudding/README.md

 ### Remember
 these are just some silly ways to enjoy your dessert and release some stress after a long day of work.
 Don't take them too seriously and enjoy your delicious chocolate pudding!

-greatings by Volkan Sah the chocolate puddingkiller
+### Greatings from Volkan Sah the chocolate puddingkiller!